 The Harvard Business Review, amongst others, has noted that many of us “have long sought a research method that can capture customer reactions immediately, does not intrude into those reactions, minimizes bias, and can affordably be applied to customers in relatively large numbers.”
 In the quest for high response rates and unobtrusive methods, the simple microsurvey is on the rise.

 Resist the draw of complexity.
 It’s not doing you or your customers any favors.

 Ready to make a change?

-Customer Thermometer makes simple surveys that get great results.
+Customer Thermometer makes simple customer satisfaction surveys that get great results.